Duet3D/wiki-content/Duet3D_hardware/Duet_3_family/Duet_3_Mainboard_6HC_Hardware_Overview.md

 - Added a 2x5 IDC header for a ribbon cable connection to a PanelDue with external SD card.
 - Improved ESD protection for temperature, tacho and other inputs.
 - Various component changes to work around supply chain shortages (except thos listed above this does not result in functional changes to the design).
+- Move the location of the erase jumper.

 ## Revision v1.01a
 - DNP the jumpers for 5V power between the Duet and the SBC.
 A more modern SBC (e.g. RPi 4) needs too much 5V power, especially with a screen, to make it sensible to supply from the Duet.
 Similarily the spare 5V power budget on the SBC may not be sufficient for the Duet.
 In addition some SBCs require >5V on the 5V rail to not give a under voltage warning.